vection/DroneSimulator/README.md

 ## V2 update
 - Added return home bottom, by clicking it drone will return to starting point.
 - Directed Graph feature added.
+(JGrapht library required)

 ## Known bugs
 - API might be in different place depends on the map.